-Medications to reduce pain - particularly non-steroidal anti-inflammatory medications (NSAIDs) such as indomethacin, naprosyn or diclofenac.
-Taken early in the attack NSAID's can reduce the duration and severity of the attack.
-Paracetamol taken in conjunction with other medications can help in reducing pain.
+- Medications to reduce pain – particularly non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen.
+Taken early in the attack, they can reduce the duration and severity of the attack.
+Paracetamol, taken in conjunction with other medications, can also help in reducing pain.
 Aspirin should be avoided as it can reduce the amount of uric acid excreted by the body.

-Steroids - such as prednisone may be given in tablet form to help reduce pain and inflammation.
-Steroid injections directly into the joint may also be effective.
+- Corticosteroids – such as prednisone may be given in tablet form to help reduce pain and inflammation.
+Corticosteroid injections directly into the joint may also be effective.

 Drinking extra fluid (preferably water) while taking these medications is recommended.
 The affected joint should also be rested and elevated.

 Preventing attacks of gout is as important as treating the symptoms of an acute attack.
 Ways in which gout can be prevented include use of medications and lifestyle changes.

-Dietary modifications - are aimed at restricting or avoiding foods high in purines.
+Dietary modifications – changes in diet are aimed at restricting or avoiding foods high in purines.
 Purines are substances found in some foods and produce uric acid when broken down by the body.
 Foods high in purines include:

 - Shellfish (pipis, paua, oysters, mussels) and fish roe